 Testing in India

-Acceptable forms of identification are either a valid passport with your name, photograph, and signature, or a valid Aadhaar card with your name and photograph.
+Acceptable forms of identification are either a valid passport with your name, photograph, and signature, or a valid Aadhaar PVC Card with your name and photograph.
+Only the letter and PVC Card forms of Aadhaar ID are valid.
+The letter must be hard copy format as issued by the government of India in its original form (printouts, copies, screen shots, or e-cards are not acceptable).
 The only exception to this policy is a U.S. Department of Defense (DoD) Common Access Card (CAC), which may be used instead of a passport.

 Testing in Jordan, Korea, Thailand, United Arab Emirates, and Vietnam

-A valid national ID card from the country in which you are testing or a valid passport from any country are the only acceptable forms of ID.
+A valid national ID card from the country where you're testing or a valid passport from any country are the only acceptable forms of ID.
 The only exception to this policy is a U.S. Department of Defense (DoD) Common Access Card (CAC), which may be used instead of a passport.